Skip to main content

 How we regulate

-• have a clear, progressive and proportionate enforcement pathway.
+• have a clear, progressive and proportionate securing improvement and enforcement pathway.

 2. The Code of Practice